sellalab/DrosophilaLinkedSelectionMaps/README.md

     1471286 0.385930091521  0.1299

 #### 3. Annotated segments
 Annotated segments are not strictly required in the case of running the inference with CS only, but for BGS a minimum of one segment annotation is required.
 Examples include "coding", "noncoding", "exonic", "utr", etc. For a given run, segments should not overlap, so if you choose "coding" and "utr" you should not include "exonic" as these segments will overlap.
-Within a given set of segments, segments must ALSO not overlap -- in general, for a set of indices $\{i_0, ..., i_{n-1}\}$ for the set of $n$ segments, the following conditions must hold:
+Within a given set of segments, segments must ALSO not overlap -- in general, for a set of indices `i_0, ..., i_(n-1)` for the set of `n` segments, the following conditions must hold:

     segments[i][end] < segments[i+i][start]  (segments do not overlap each other)

-and for $\{i_0, ..., i_{n}\}$:
+and for `i_0, ..., i_n`:

     segments[i][start] < segments[i][end]  (segments have positive length)